 Viennese classical period

 Bärenreiter stands not only for Bach, but in equal measure for Mozart.
-All of Mozart's piano compositions have appeared in practical performing Urtext editions based on the “New Mozart Edition”, including his works for piano duet, now available in a revised volume (BA 9179).
+All of Mozart's piano compositions have appeared in practical performing Urtext editions based on the “New Mozart Edition”, including his works for piano duet, available in a revised volume (BA 9179).

 A major addition to our catalogue is the new Urtext edition of Haydn's late sonatas.
+Edited by Bernhard Moosbauer and Holger M. Stüwe, the edition contains historically informed fingering by the acclaimed harpsichordist and fortepiano player Rebecca Maurer.
 The fingering takes into account essential aspects of performance practice in Haydn's own day as well as renditions on the modern concert grand.
-The edition draws on the latest research findings and is rounded off with an informative preface and detailed suggestions on period performance (especially regarding instrumentation, articulation, staccato, embellishments and pedalling) by the acclaimed harpsichordist and fortepiano player Rebecca Maurer.
+The edition draws on the latest research findings and is rounded off with an informative preface and detailed suggestions on period performance (especially regarding instrumentation, articulation, staccato, embellishments and pedalling).